 The Practicum Program is a vital means of gaining relevant, professional work experience.
 Students apply their classroom understanding of tasks and responsibilities to the daily workflow in their chosen information agency under the supervision of a seasoned information professional.
 The Practicum gives SIS students an opportunity to “try out” a job and type of workplace, gain professional work experience, earn academic credit and valuable professional contacts.

-The Practicum experience [IS 599] expands a student’s professional network and usually provides a recommendation from an experienced and well-regarded information professional—invaluable when searching for that first professional job.
+The Practicum experience [INSC 599] expands a student’s professional network and usually provides a recommendation from an experienced and well-regarded information professional—invaluable when searching for that first professional job.
 The Practicum is available each semester to all students, though they are often taken in one of the last two terms of graduate study.
+See Practicum Guidelines.